slopezpereyra/slopezpereyra.github.io/_posts/2024-07-16-TheLiberalIdeals.md

 resucitate them.
 So-called liberals suddenly appear as lovers of the exercise of violence and force, apologists of tyrannies, and subordinates to concentrated private power.
 This should not be tolerated.
-The left, at least the libertarian left—I used the word *libertarian* in its original sense—should persist in drawing from the Enlightened ideals.
+The left, at least the libertarian left—I use the word *libertarian* in its original sense—should persist in drawing from the Enlightened ideals.
 Since they have been forgotten, since what little is remembered is distorted, the left should resurrect them.
 Socialism, in